Home > About your Council > Cost of Living Crisis – Support & Information

 WARM CLOTHING & BLANKETS

 We have a wonderful range of blankets, hats, scarves and hand warmers made with love by our Stitchers Group and friends.
-If you would like a selection to help keep you warm this winter please get in touch by calling 01525 631900 or email us and we will be in touch.
+If you would like a selection to help keep you warm please get in touch by calling 01525 631900 or email us and we will be in touch.

-COMMUNITY HUB
+FLITWICK COMMUNITY JOB HUB

 WARM SPACES